lthimx/pnpbox1/README.md

 ![](images/buttons.jpg)

 ## Pnpbox1
-This is an overview of the prototype box which contains all the mains components
+This is an overview of the prototype box which contains all the mains components, the pump too ! .

 ![](images/pnpbox1.jpg)